user202729/pythonimmediate-tex/docs/index.rst

 There are different sections of the documentation:

-- :doc:`pythonimmediate.simple` -- interface that "just works" for typical users who does not know TeX inner details such as category codes.
+- :mod:`pythonimmediate.simple` -- interface that "just works" for typical users who does not know TeX inner details such as category codes.
 - The rest: contain functions to control the precise category codes of the tokens.